Empirical Equilibrium: Results

 We learn from Theorem~\ref{Thm:EE=R} that if behavior is weakly payoff monotone and approaches a Nash equilibrium, there is a regular QRE model that fits this behavior.
 The family of regular QRFs is infinitely dimensional.
-Thus, this theorem does not point exactly to a parametric family of models that is well specified for the analysis of experimental data.
+Thus, this theorem does not point exactly to a parametric family of models that is well specified for the analysis of experimental data that one expects to be payoff monotone.

-A first candidate that comes to mind to solve this issue is the structural form of QRE.
-This model starts from an additive perturbation of payoffs satisfying some regularity assumptions that guarantee behavior is uniquely identified and induces a quantal response function.
-If one restricts perturbations to be independent, or more generally to satisfy certain symmetry properties, the induced QRF of a structural QRE model is regular.
-It turns out that the structural QRE model is tied to the separability of payoffs and perturbations: For each non-trivial action space in which at least an agent has at least three actions, there are games in which some weakly monotone behavior that accumulates towards a Nash equilibrium, cannot be generated by any structural monotone QRE \citep{Velez-Brown-2019-Harsanyi}.

-Thus, the structural monotone QRE model, including all its parametric incarnations, e.g., the logistic form, is not flexible enough to account for some payoff monotone behavior in finite games.
-This brings the need to find a parametric incarnation of the regular QRE model that spans all possible payoff monotonic behavior, and thus is suitable for maximum likelihood estimation and empirical analysis.
+By Theorem~\ref{Thm:Paradox2}, the most obvious candidate, the monotone structural QRE model, including all its parametric incarnations, e.g., the logistic form, is not flexible enough to account for some payoff monotone behavior in finite games.
+This brings the need to find a parametric incarnation of the regular QRE model that spans all possible payoff monotonic behavior, and thus is suitable for empirical analysis.
 In this section we develop such a parametric model.
 As a byproduct we provide a constructive proof of our results in Sec.~\ref{Sec:rQRE}.

-An alternative approach to rationalize deviations from utility maximizing behavior in normal form games is \cite{VanDamme-1991-Springer}'s control costs model.
+An alternative approach to rationalize deviations from utility maximizing behavior in normal-form games is \cite{VanDamme-1991-Springer}'s control costs model.
 Here agents are parameterized by a function that determines how difficult for the agent is to make no mistake when playing a given strategy.

 A \textit{control cost function} for player $i$ is $f_i:[0,1]\rightarrow\R\cup\{\infty\}$ with the following properties.

 - $f_i$ is strictly decreasing with $f_i(0)=\infty$ and $f_i(1)=0$.

 - $f_i$ is continuously differentiable on $(0,1]$.\footnote{\citet{VanDamme-1991-Springer} assumes that each $f_i$ is twice differentiable.
 One can easily see that Lemmas 4.2.1-4.2.5 and Theorem 4.2.6. in \citet{VanDamme-1991-Springer} go through with our weaker assumption.
 One needs continuous differentiability in order to apply Lagrange's theorem in Lemma 4.2.3.
 All other results follow from convexity and continuity.
 The greater generality of our model allows us to easily construct control cost functions hitting some specific targets of its derivative without matching the second derivative.}